swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

 ```

 We read the first three characters, where each character is a byte long.
-We can see that the file handle points to the 4th byte (index number 3)
+We can see that the file handle points to the 4th byte (index number 3) # Specify that this is part of the tell function
 in the file:

 ```python